 However, keep in mind that one of the ultimate goals of studying abroad is to meet and interact with a new culture very different from your own.
 If you plan to simply attend classes taught in English and interact only with fellow English speakers you limiting your experience abroad.

 Maybe better will be staying at home and saving the effort needed to study abroad in Germany.
 Learning German will give you all the insides of the german way of life, local culture, mentality.
 Only through learning their language, you will deeply understand the country and people.

 If you want more in-depth experience abroad learning German is a must.

 What’s The Difference Between a University and a Fachhochschule?

 The University of Applied Science is the official translation for Fachhochschule.
 The main characteristic of Fachhochschule, that it represents a close relationship between higher education and the employment system.

 Fachhochschule (FH) doesn’t offer a PhD degree, they focused on practical education.
-Most FH have established connections with companies in the region.
-Each student has to complete at least 3 months’ long internship and semester abroad.
-Schedules and degree length is fixes.
+Most FHs have established connections with companies in the region.
+Each student has to complete at least 3 months-long internships and one semester abroad.
+Schedules and degree length are fixes.

 Can You Work in Germany During the Studies

 Yes, you surely can.
 This is a big advantage of pursuing a high degree in Germany.
 It costs almost nothing and you can earn some money at the same time!
 Here are regulations for working students: